 Keeping the Deadlines:

 Offering incentives to staff members based on their collections is also a great way to motivate the workers and improve the healthcare denial management process.
 A lot of medical practices these days have also started outsourcing medical billing process as this too ensures more collections.
-With an effective management of medical claim denials, practices can look forward to improved revenues.
+With effective management of medical claim denials, practices can look forward to improved revenues.